juanwisz/llm-strings/README.md

 - `LMString` is a subclass of Python's built-in string class that overides the `format` method to provide more informative feedback about missing formatting arguments.

 - `LMRecordStrings` stores multiple string records and formats them according to the input text conversations.
+You can still format messages after wrapped in a collection, and you have a guarantee over the roles sequence: system (optional), user, assistant, user, assistant,...

 # Usage